Ayush-More/job_portal/DESIGN_OVERHAUL.md

-# 🎨 Complete Design Overhaul - JobPortal Pro
+# 🎨 Complete Design Overhaul - Ittihad Placement

 ## Overview

-The entire JobPortal Pro platform has been completely redesigned with a modern, vibrant, and professional aesthetic.
+The entire Ittihad Placement platform has been completely redesigned with a modern, vibrant, and professional aesthetic.
 Every element has been refined to create a cohesive, visually stunning, and user-friendly experience that will impress clients and engage users.

 ---